Helpline 01823 334 244

 - Raise public awareness and act as an advocate for the issue of male victims of domestic abuse (and their children).

 Our views on a range of matters can be found in this Policy Briefing and Policy Statement

 The charity undertakes a number of core activities:

 - We run a helpline manned by trained team who provide practical information, signposting and emotional support on all aspects of domestic abuse.
-The helpline receives 2,000 telephone calls every year from male victims or concerned friends, family (often mothers and sisters) and work colleagues.
+The helpline receives over 2,000 telephone calls every year from male victims or concerned friends, family (often mothers and sisters) and work colleagues.
 We also receive 300 calls from the police, councils, support services and the legal profession.

 - We give a voice to male victims (and their children) to raise the public profile of their plight and to call for adequate services and recognition at national and local level.
 This includes producing research, responding to government consultations, running campaigns, speaking to professionals, media appearances and supporting academia, students and politicians.